liuandy1207/Handbooks/PythonHandbook.md

 ### Strings
 There is no "character" data type, so strings are lists of substrings of length 1. <br>

-> Quotes can be used inside a string if they do not match the quotes surrounding a string. <br>
+> Quotes can be used inside a string only if they do not match the quotes surrounding a string. <br>

 ```Python
 'string'